firstbatchxyz/dria-blog/docs/factory/search.md

 ---
 categories:
-- Applied AI
+- Workflows
-description: Explore the SearchPipeline class for efficient data retrieval and summarization on the web using entropy-based methods.
+description: Create a search pipeline for efficient web data retrieval and summarization with the SearchPipeline class in Python.
 tags:
 - SearchPipeline
 - Data Retrieval
-- Summarization
+- Web Summarization
-- Applied AI
+- Python
-- Web Scraping
+- Machine Learning
 ---

 # SearchPipeline